-Importer or owner of the imported goods as defined under the Customs Act 1967 is liable to pay GST and customs duty, if any, at the time of importation or at the time when the goods are released for home consumption.
+17. Importer or owner of the imported goods is liable to pay GST and customs duty, if any, at the time of importation or at the time when the goods are released for home consumption.
 However, if the importer or owner of the imported goods appoints an agent who is a taxable person to act on his behalf, and the owner is not a taxable person, then the goods is deemed to be imported by the agent.
-In such a case, the agent is liable for GST on the imported goods.
+In such a case, the agent is liable for GST and customs duty, if any, on the imported goods.